Day in the Life of a Software Developer

 It's also the first thing I look for when I'm conducting interviews.
 I always ask, "Why do you want to be a software developer?"
 I want to see if problem-solving is a part of their answer since it's so important.

-FAQ About the Day to Day of Software Developing
+FAQ About a Day in the Life of a Software Developer

-• How many hours do software developers usually work?
+How many hours do software developers work each day?

-• Is the daily life of a software developer stressful?
+Is a day in the life of a software developer usually stressful?

 Recommended Reading